POWERHOUSE PEDAGOGY

 “We - those who are committed to the twofold project of critiquing normativities and the violence of the status quo, and working toward and for alternatives - need to activate ways of going beyond the sometimes strenuous demands of disciplinarity and professionalisation, ways that are not so much interdisciplinary but are instead deliberately promiscuous.”
 Kandice Chuh, The Difference Aesthetics Makes

-Our work acts as research into radical theatre-making.
-Claudia specialised in Transnational Sociology and Postcolonial Theory and has an ongoing commitment to developing anti-capitalist, radical art that acts as a protest to linear and hierarchical concepts of time, love, relation, language and common sense.
+Claudia uses performance writing as a method of research and queer archiving.
+Claudia specialised in Transnational Sociology and Postcolonial Theory and has an ongoing commitment to developing anti-capitalist, anti-racist radical art that acts as a protest to linear and hierarchical concepts of time, love, relation, language and common sense.
 Instead, by creating ‘othered’ art that prioritises anti-transactional practices of care and friendship in its creation and concept, we aim to ‘imagine otherwise’ outside of what ‘art’ is deemed practical or valuable to systems of racial capitalism.
-Drawing from frameworks of Black Feminist Theory, Queer Theory, and Radical Theory, we make art to research the radical possibilities of creating and platforming imaginaires that stand at odds with systems of oppression and visualise a future of freedom.
+Drawing from frameworks of Black Feminist Theory, Queer Theory, and Radical Theory, we make art to research the radical possibilities of creating and platforming imaginaries that stand at odds with systems of oppression.
+We want to try & visualise a future that has freedom.

 In rejecting ‘common sense’ formed by structural limitations based on concepts of progress, structure, modernity, linear time, and categorisation, we aim to promote AFFECTIVE FEMINISMS.
-Our emotions and experiences are evidence of our battle with the normalised code of liberal citizenship (white, male, cisgender, heteropatriarchal, and hierarchised) which we are not invited to participate in by definition.
+Our emotions and experiences are evidence of our battle with the normalised code of liberal citizenship.
 We will reclaim the grounds of what is constituted as ‘reasonable’ and consequently rewarded.
 We will create unreasonable art.

-We use the method of AESTHETIC INQUIRY which isolates a field of data and interprets the aesthetic judgements that can be unified across art forms, and then we turn the whole thing on its head in order to develop hypotheses to explain the law-like recurrences that may appear in the phenomenon.
 We understand this to be RADICAL WORLD-BUILDING.
-The mainstream arts tend to try to avoid the ‘inevitable paradox’ (Lisa Lowe) of operating as radicals within the normalised capitalist system and end up becoming part of the oppressive system.
+The mainstream arts tend to try to avoid the ‘inevitable paradox’ (Lisa Lowe) of liberalism, claiming to be radical within the normalised capitalist system & ending up reproducing the same inequality.
 Our art speaks from collectively minoritised discourses and experiences while actively and explicitly commenting on the structural conditions within which we work.
 This means we exist in opposites and ‘others’ as a radical arts practice.

 This is POWERHOUSE - will you join us?